Vinc0739/valopy/docs/source/examples.rst

 .. note::

-   The ``localizedNames`` property for content objects is currently always ``None``, but see this as a placeholder example wich shows how you would access them once the API provides this data.
+   The ``localizedNames`` property for content objects is currently always ``None``, but see this as a placeholder example which shows how you would access them once the API provides this data.

 .. code-block:: python